-In May 2013 the Minnesota Legislature adopted Laws 2013, chapter 114, now codified in Minnesota Statutes chapter 116C.
+In May 2013, the Minnesota Legislature adopted Laws 2013, chapter 114, now codified in Minnesota Statutes chapter 116C.
 Minnesota Statute 116C.99, subdivision 2 requires the Environmental Quality Board (EQB) to develop model standards and criteria that may be used by local units of government in developing local ordinances regarding the mining, processing, and transporting of silica sand.
 This Tools to Assist Local Governments document fulfills this legislative requirement.
+In January 2017, this document was updated with the latest information on the silica sand industry in Minnesota.